chunkyguy/chunkyguy.github.io/_posts/2023-09-25-autoresizing-mask.md

 ![center-landscape-good]({{site.url}}/assets/autoresizingmask/center-landscape-good.png)

-The good thing is this is still using the auto layout based system.
-So you could add another subview using the regular constraints based layout
+The good thing is that this is still using the auto layout based system.
+So you could add another subview using the regular constraints based layout if you wish.
+For example, if we wanted to add another subview but aligned to the `centerVw`

 ```swift
 let centerOffsetVw = UIView()